Za012/datasettewithnotebook/README.txt

 1. on root directory run:
 docker build . -t datasette -f .\Dockerfile.yaml

+2. inside the docker-compose.yaml file, change the volumes to your absolute path to the directory

-2. Time to run the orchestration, in the root directory do: docker compose up
+3. Time to run the orchestration, in the root directory do: docker compose up

-3. to access datasette website: localhost:8009
+4. to access datasette website: localhost:8009
-4. to query datasette from jupyter do datasette:8009
+5. to query datasette from jupyter do datasette:8009